Baja - Sea Kayaking and Whale Watching

 Every year the gray whale makes its annual migration from the Chirikof Basin (in the northern Bering Sea) to Magdalena Bay - a round trip of some 12,400 miles (the longest migration by any mammal).
 During the grays' winter visit, they calve and nurse in the shallow lagoons.
 These amazing gray-whale nursing grounds are protected by strict Mexican environmental and ecological legislation.
 We are careful to observe these regulations by working exclusively with licensed cooperatives that have trained boat drivers.
 This, in turn, helps support local fishing families.

-The trip combines 4 days of paddling and 3 nights of camping, with 2 days of whale watching.
+The trip combines 4 days of paddling and 2 days of whale watching by motor-boat.
 This trip is suitable for paddlers of any skill level.

 "An unbelievable experience.
 I cannot explain in words, how wonderful this trip was."
 Bill, USA